jackmastermind/claude-skill-editor/README.md

 1. Click **"Package & Install"** or press `Ctrl+P`
 2. A draggable package zone appears in the bottom-right
+3. In Claude Desktop, go to Settings → Capabilities → Skills
-3. Drag the package directly into Claude Desktop to install
+4. Drag your package directly onto the Skills menu (no need to hit "Upload Skill")
-4. Your skill is now available in Claude!
+5. Your skill is now available in Claude!
+It will also transfer to your Claude on the web & app-store versions of Claude.

 ## Credits